What is a Zombie Company?

 - Putting prestige over profits by not focusing on the 20% of customers that deliver 80% of profit

 - Avoiding conflict with employees by not managing by objective – trying to be mates not managers

-The typical services that help the proprietors to get a handle of their situation are:
+We help the proprietors of Zombie Companies to restructure and deal with the legal issues they face.
+The typical services that help proprietors get a handle of their situation are:

 Analysis of the problem

 - Dealing with creditors

 - Working with accountants to ascertain their financial position

 - Evaluating financing and equity injection options and offers